jweissman/nomos/README.md

 a strange and mysterious place littered with ancient ruins and deep caverns

 ## THE WANDERER
-A shepherd, protecting his flock
+A shepflock, protecting his flock

 He is in for a mysterious encounter...